ed50245/crate/docs/interfaces/postgres.rst

 Type casts
 ''''''''''

-CrateDB accepts the :ref:`type_conversion` syntax for conversion of one data type to another.
+CrateDB accepts the :ref:`data-types-casting` syntax for conversion of one data type to another.

 ..
 SEEALSO::